FvL69/AWS_CDK_Projects/multi-tier-architecture/documentation/project_documentation.md

    The AutoScaling construct library will create the required CloudWatch alarms and AutoScaling policies.

    ### 6. Create a RDS db in DatabaseSubnet1.
+   **Note:**
-    Note: When you enable the Multi-AZ property, RDS automatically selects appropriate AZ's for the primary and standby instances
+    When you enable the Multi-AZ property, RDS automatically selects appropriate AZ's for the primary and standby instances.
+    Also, the database security group applies automatically to both the primary and standby DB instances.

    **Purpose:**
    - DB created in private isolated subnet, reachable only from EC2 web server in another private subnet.